AppDaemon/appdaemon/docs/CONFIGURE.rst

       dash_ssl_key: /etc/letsencrypt/live/somehost/privkey.pem

 AppDaemon uses websockets as the default protocol for streaming events from AppDaemon to the dashboard and admin interface so the dashboard can respond to events in real-time.
 Some older devices, e.g., original iPad models, do not support websockets.
 In this case, you may use the alternative socket.io protocol which has better support for older devices.
 To do this, set the ``transport`` parameter to ``socketio``.
-The default is ``ws` which means the Websockets protocol will be used:
+The default is ``ws`` which means the websockets protocol will be used:

 .. code:: yaml